Jerusalem Israel Travel Guide

 Indulge in Halva (dense sesame confection), Baklava (nut-filled phyllo pastry), Rugelach (chocolate or nut-filled crescent pastries), and Malabi (rosewater milk pudding).

-Jerusalem has a growing selection of fine dining restaurants, fusing traditional West Asian flavors with modern culinary techniques.
+Jerusalem is experiencing growth in selection of fine dining restaurants, fusing traditional West Asian flavors with modern culinary techniques.

-Numerous mid-range restaurants across the city center, German Colony, and Mamilla areas offer comfortable dining experiences.
+Numerous mid-range restaurants all over the city center, German Colony, and Mamilla areas offer comfortable dining experiences.

 Machane Yehuda Market and the Old City souks are havens for budget-friendly food, with various inexpensive eateries and street vendors.